 Choose the right criteria

-- Firmographic criteria: industry, company size, contact’s job title, etc.
+- Firmographic criteria: industry, company size, the contact’s job title.

-- Behavioral criteria: pages visited, downloads, email opens, plus intent signals like competitors’ former users being hired or contacts reaching out to rival vendors.
+- Behavioral criteria: pages visited, downloads, email opens, plus intent signals like a competitor’s former user joining the account or a contact engaging with a rival vendor’s content.

 Create a scoring grid and assign weights

-Each criterion receives a weight based on its influence on conversion.
-For example, a quote request carries more weight than a simple email open.
-The goal is to assign consistent values that rank customers by their potential.
+Each criterion gets a weight based on how much it predicts conversion.
+A quote request carries more weight than an email open.
+The goal is a consistent set of values that ranks accounts by real potential, not activity for its own sake.

 Integrate scoring into a CRM

-Once modeled, scoring must be automated via your CRM or marketing automation tool (such as HubSpot or Salesforce).
-This allows you to update scores in real time, orchestrate marketing actions triggered by thresholds, and track results without friction.
+Once the model is built, it needs to run automatically inside your CRM or marketing automation tool (such as HubSpot or Salesforce).
+That’s what lets you update scores in real time, trigger actions when a threshold is crossed, and track results without building manual reports.

-But for sales reps to react in a timely manner, you need precise CRM notifications.
-These should alert as soon as a critical threshold is reached or an intent signal is detected, so the sales team can engage the right conversation at the right moment.
+Sales reps also need precise CRM notifications to act while the window is open.
+An alert the moment a critical threshold is reached, or an intent signal is detected, is what lets the team start the right conversation at the right moment, not three days later.

 Deep dive: lead scoring to capture intent at the right time